iotaledger/mam.js/docs/api.md

 <a name="mamFetchAll"></a>

 ## mamFetchAll(api, root, mode, sideKey, limit) ⇒
 Fetch all the mam message from a channel.
+If limit is undefined we use Number.MAX_VALUE, this could potentially take a long time to complete.
+It is preferable to specify the limit so you read the data in chunks, then if you read and get thesame amount of messages as your limit you should probably read again.

 **Kind**: global function
 **Returns**: The array of retrieved messages.